Anytime You Need a Friend: Background and recording

 For her third studio effort, Columbia Records decided to market Carey in a similar fashion to that of her debut, only having her produce a more commercial and radio-friendly album.
 Their plans were to tone down Carey's vocals, and soften the album's production, leaving a more contemporary pop record.
 Agreeing to the change, Carey and Afanasieff began writing and recording material for her third studio effort, Music Box (1993).
 On the album's first track "Dreamlover", Carey worked with Dave Hall throughout the song's entire production.
 To help with some of the song's arrangements, Mottola enrolled the help of Walter Afanasieff, who took on the completed track and transformed it into a more commercial hit.
-Music Box received mixed critical response from contemporary critics, who suggested that in lowering Carey's vocal bombast, her energy level decreased and felt the album had an "absence of passion."
+Music Box received mixed critical response from critics, who suggested that in lowering Carey's vocal bombast, her energy level decreased and felt the album had an "absence of passion."
 The only song that was not subject to the common criticism was "Anytime You Need a Friend," which some called the album's only real glimpse of Carey's upper vocal registers, and one of the only passionate and gospel moments on Music Box.
 In an interview, Carey described that although the album's main goal was to be more commercial and radio-friendly than her previous release, she felt the need to include at least one song that featured a church choir and traces of the music that influenced her growing up as a child.